Home of English Grammar

 4. The commercial incurred the displeasure of many viewers.

-5. Cars quickly displaced the horse and the buggy.
+5. Cars quickly displaced / replaced the horse and buggy as the main form of transport.

 6. If you pay your rent, they can’t dispossess you.